-The main domestic law establishing the authorities of the maritime and shipping courts in Mozambique is Law No 5/96 of 4 January 1996, which formally establishes the maritime courts.
-This law provides that the maritime courts have jurisdiction in civil, criminal, misdemeanour and international maritime law matters.
-However, despite being formally established many years ago (ie, in 1996), they have not yet come into operation and therefore their legal jurisdiction is exercised by the provincial judicial courts, with the possibility of appeal to the Supreme Court.
+The main domestic law establishing the authorities of the maritime and shipping courts in Mozambique is Law No 10/2022 of 7 July 2022 ("Law 10/2022"), which formally establishes the legal framework for the organisation, composition, operation and authorities of maritime courts.
+This law provides that the maritime courts have maritime, river, lake and port jurisdiction in civil, criminal, commercial, misdemeanour and international maritime law matters.
+However, despite being formally established, maritime courts have not yet come into full operation and therefore their legal jurisdiction is exercised by the provincial judicial courts.